Table of Contents

 What Rest Time After Retract should you use?

-0.5 s to 1 s is generally enough for the resin to stop moving.
-However, it takes longer for viscous resins to get still, so you will need longer rest time after retract.
-In contrast, liquid resins will need a shorter rest time.
+Typically, a rest time of 0.5 to 1 second is sufficient for the resin to stop moving.
+However, for viscous resins, a longer rest time is needed, while liquid resins may require a shorter rest time.

 Light off delay resin 3D printing settings